One area of concern with dog owners is the different dog food diet recommendations that emerge every day on the internet/news.

 What are Superfoods

-Watching our weight, eating a better diet, and getting more exercise is the best way that we can literally tip the scale in our favor.
+Watching our weight, eating a better diet, and getting more exercise is the best way to tip the scale in our favor.
 By making these healthier choices, we will all stay fit and trim, lower our cholesterol, keep our hearts healthy, and allow us to live much longer lives.

 As they say, what’s good for the goose is good for the gander, and what’s healthy for humans is also good for their hounds.
 We all know it’s better to eat more greens, but why?
 Are there dangers of feeding Fido corn as opposed to kale?
 What’s okay for people to consume, but not their pooch?